SebHoNDS/lsdm-project-2/README.md

 3. *Count false positives:* true/false - Whether to check the filtered Tweets against the original list of hashtags.
 The number of false positive Results will be printed. **This option may slow down the computation!**

-4. *Aggregation mode:* `DISJUNCTION` or `CONJUNCTION` specifies whether filtered Tweets should contain at least one Hashtag has to be matched by the filter (Disjunction) or if all of the hashtags mentioned in a Tweet have to be matched by the filter (Conjunction).
+4. *Aggregation mode:* `DISJUNCTION` or `CONJUNCTION` specifies whether filtered Tweets should contain at least one Hashtag matched by the filter (Disjunction) or if all of the hashtags mentioned in a Tweet have to be matched by the filter (Conjunction).

 5. *Source file:* Specify an absolute or relative path to a source file.
 The format should be JSON encoded Twitter Tweets, one per line.